Daniel-Ze/Leaf-disc-scoring/README.md

 Objective and high-throughput calssification of leaf disc images form artificial inoculation experiments with grapevine downy mildew (_Plasmopara viticola_).

+If you use this code please cite:
+**High-throughput phenotyping of leaf discs infected with grapevine downy mildew using trained convolutional neural networks**
+Zendler D, Nagarjun M, Schwandner A, Hausmann L, Zyprian E

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Leaf disc scoring pipeline</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/Daniel-Ze/Leaf-disc-scoring" property="cc:attributionName" rel="cc:attributionURL">Daniel Zendler</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 <img align="left" src="https://github.com/Daniel-Ze/Leaf-disc-scoring/blob/main/run_classification.png?raw=true" width="300">

 ## The general pipeline

+The whole pipeline is written in python, R. The two scripts are wrapped in a bash script for consecutive execution.
+The pipeline can therefore be run on any given UNIX system with all the depencies installed.
+It was tested on MacOS Mojave and Ubuntu 18, 20.
 The leaf disc scoring pipeline first slices the supplied leaf disc image into 506 sub images.
 The scoring pipeline itself consists of two CNNs:

   1. CNN1: Group slices into background and leaf disc itself
-  2. CNN2: Group leaf disc slices into infected and not infected
+  2. CNN2: Group classified leaf disc slices into infected and not infected

 The resulting number of leaf disc slices infected and not infected are expressed as percentage and are included in the final result.
 The pipeline will iterate over all images in a given folder.

 ## What it needs